-- Cover basic concepts underlying programming languages (syntax, semantics, families, ...) - Study Scheme as an example of a functional programming language - Study an language such as C or Python as an example of a modern imperative language - Study an interpreter for Scheme in both Scheme and Python - Touch on other languages and concepts along the way
+- Cover basic concepts underlying programming languages (syntax, semantics, families, ...) - Study an example of a functional programming language (e.g. Scheme) - Study an example of a modern scripting language (e.g. Python) - Study an interpreter for Scheme in both Scheme and Python - Touch on other languages and concepts along the way